valdeirprudentes/valdeirprudentes/README.md

 I am Valdeir Prudente

-🚀 I’m currently working with software development.
+🚀 I’m currently learning and working with software development |

 🌱 Learning is not limited because it is something that should be constantly present throughout life.

 <div>